deeppavlov/DeepPavlov/docs/features/models/multitask_bert.rst

 Train config
 ------------

-When using ``multitask_bert`` component, you can use the same inference file as the train file.
+When using ``multitask_transformer`` component, you can use the same inference file as the train file.

 Data reading and iteration is performed by ``multitask_reader`` and ``multitask_iterator``.
 These classes are composed of task readers and iterators and generate batches that contain data from heterogeneous datasets.